simranCodess/Hospital-Database-Management-System/README.md

 # Hospital-Database-Management-System
-A Hospital database management system
+A Hospital database management System

-This project was made for one of my classes, it's written in java.
  I used JDBC to connect java with mySql.
 Used Javafx as the user interface.

 Instructions to run it:
 1) Clone this repository.